taehyunlim/reactnd-wyr-questionnaire/README.md

 # Would You Rather Project

 This app is the final assessment project for Udacity's React & Redux course and is based on the starter code which can be found in [this repo](https://github.com/udacity/reactnd-project-would-you-rather-starter).
+Submitted code is deployed on Heroku as a [live demo](https://reactnd-wyr.herokuapp.com/).

 ## Acknowledgements